What is a soil factory?

 Step 3: Add your bokashi pre-compost

 Then you are ready to add your bokashi pre-compost.
 Empty the contents of your fermented bokashi kitchen composter to the container, making sure to break up any large lumps of pre-compost.
-Add another couple of inches of regular garden soil and mix slightly with a garden shovel.
+Add another couple of inches of regular garden soil and mix well with a garden shovel.

 Step 4: Add more garden soil